-Over the years, I cannot count the times that I’ve been asked to accumulate followers online for a client with absolutely no budget for growth.
+Over the years, I cannot count the times that I’ve been asked to accumulate followers online for a client at this PR agency in Japan with absolutely no budget for growth.
 To make matters worse, these same organizations also usually forbid us from doing the non-paid activities that lead to more followers.
 Honestly, it’s the perfect recipe for a headache and the problem is further exacerbated by the fact that those doing the asking often lack the pre-required context to keep up with the conversation.
 In cases like these, nothing grinds my gears more than clients who falsely assume that posting good content on social media alone will lead to account growth.

 On that note, I’d like to take a few minutes of your time to outline what I’ve found actually leads to growth.
 Before diving into the weeds though, I need to rather bluntly state something that I believe to be axiomatic online: good content alone is not enough to grow social media accounts.
 Were this the case, every halfway decent photographer out there would have half a million followers.
 Seeing as this is evidently not the case, there has to be another mechanic at work that governs the process of amassing an audience.